hello-nrfcloud/backend/features/HistoricalRequest.feature.md

 | SOLAR | 3.58041 | 90000          |
 | SOLAR | 3.24925 | 120000         |

-## Verify I can query historical device data
+## Verify I can query gain historical device data

 When I connect to the websocket using fingerprint `${fingerprint}`